WlodekM/meower-xp-client/README.md

 ## Setting up

-Since Firefox 40.0 doesn't support secure websockets (``wss://``) You will have to make a proxy websocket, for this i have provided the code for a simple proxy in the `proxy` folder.
+Since Firefox 40.0 doesn't support secure websockets (``wss://``) You will have to set up a proxy websocket, for this i have provided the code for a simple proxy in the `proxy` folder.

 ### Running the proxy